NLnetLabs/rpki-doc/source/routinator/running.rst

              (RPA) <https://www.arin.net/resources/rpki/tal.html>`_.

-To see if the Routinator is configured correctly, it is recommended to have it print a list of Validated ROA Payload and increase the log level using ``-v``:
+To see if the Routinator is configured correctly, it is recommended to have it print a list of Validated ROA Payload and use ``-v`` to increase the log level:

 .. code-block:: bash